 Call Heat Relief – Early spring is the perfect time to schedule routine maintenance on your home comfort systems.
-When you call Heat Relief Heating & Cooling for an air conditioning tune-up, we’ll take the time to learn about your home, your system, and your lifestyle prior to doing the work.
+When you call Heat Relief Heating & Cooling for an air conditioning tune-up, we’ll take the time to learn about your home, your AC system, and your lifestyle prior to doing the work.
 We’ll ask questions such as, “Is there anyone in your family suffering from allergies in your home?”
 “How have your utility bills been lately?
 Has there been anything concerning you?” and “Have there been any unusual noises coming from your system?”

-A routine maintenance appointment will help keep your system working more efficiently and longer all while saving you money.
-Your Heat Relief service technician will also replace your air filter so your family can breathe easier.
+A routine HVAC maintenance appointment will help keep your system working more efficiently and longer all while saving you money.
+Your Heat Relief HVAC service technician will also replace your air filter so your family can breathe easier.

 Dusting – it’s time to do a deep cleaning of the house—dusting from corner to corner, top to bottom.
 You know your ceiling fan that ran all winter?
 This is the time to turn it off and thoroughly clean the blades before you change the direction for better airflow during the winter months.
 Window casings and corners are sometimes missed in daily cleaning so don’t forget those areas.
 Work from top of a room down, and remember to vacuum the floor once complete.
 And, no matter what the television ads say, avoid using dusting sprays, as this can leave a residue.

 Clean the Floors – Winter can bring in a lot of grime and dirt into your home, so call a local carpet and hard floors cleaner to give you a head start on your cleaning.
 While you can rent a carpet shampooer and do it yourself, some items such as oriental rugs need special attention and a professional hand.
 A professional cleaner can also tackle your upholstered furnishings for a deep clean to remove any ground in dirt, food and other unmentionables.